wiredmatt/smart-pirates/README.md

     ```
 - Functions:

-    * `constructor`: a function that gets executed when the contract gets deployed, it receives the name and surname of the owner of the journal as parameters.
+    * `constructor`: a function that gets executed when the contract gets deployed, it receives the name and surname of the owner of the journal as parameters

     ```solidity
     constructor(string memory name, string memory surname) {